Jyostnavya/dockerrepo/README.md

 --> docker container unpause container_id  //unpauses the container, once refreshed -- we can see output on the port assigned

-DIFFERENCE BETWEEN DOCKER CONTAINER STOP AND DOCKER CONTAINER KILL
+STEP 11 : DIFFERENCE BETWEEN DOCKER CONTAINER STOP AND DOCKER CONTAINER KILL

 docker run -d -p 5000:5000 nginx